Garth619/sdsugit/wp-content/plugins/media-library-assistant/readme.txt

 == Changelog ==

+= 2.54 =
+* Fix: Media/Assistant "Thumbnail" bulk action, non-standard uploads directories and subdirectories are now supported and "Existing items: Delete" can be used to replace thumbnails generated for PDF and other non-image file types.
+* Fix: For `[mla_term_list]` explicit `option_none_value` and `option_all_value` values are always used for the value of the control.
+Numeric values are used as the term_id and text values are used as the slug.
+* Fix: Correct PHP version 7.1.x Fatal Error defect for users of Admin Columns.
+* Fix: Eliminate PHP Notice "Undefined index: cb_offset" for Thumbnail generation and Media/Add New actions.
+* Fix: For Settings/Media Library Assistant Shortcodes tab, the "Add Template" screen now shows sections in the logical order.
+* Fix: For Settings/Media Library Assistant Shortcodes tab, pressing the Enter key now performs "Search Templates" instead of "Add New Template".

 = 2.53 =
 * Fix: Correct PHP Fatal Error defect for users of Admin Columns (free version).